akoon6599/astrophysics/README.md

 `Length of Simulation` is how long the simulation will run in seconds; however, this is not exact, and will most likely run (up to) twice that length due to cycle frame delays.

 `Delay Between Frames` is the minimum delay in ms between each cycle frame.
 This does not affect the physics except to determine the total number of steps in order to fit within the `Simulation Length` with the appropriate frame time.
-If you notice the simulation lags or jitters, try increasing this value slightly to give the computer more time to process each frame cycle.
+If you notice the simulation lags or jitters, try increasing this value slightly to give the computer more time to process each cycle frame.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\— Worth noting is that if a frame takes longer than this value to execute due to calculation times, this value will be ignored and the next frame will begin immediately.
+&nbsp;&nbsp;&nbsp;\— Worth noting is that if a frame takes longer than this value to execute due to calculation times, this value will be ignored and the next frame will begin immediately.

 ----
 The simulation will begin on pressing the `Start Simulation` button in the `Main Menu Screen`.
 While the simulation is running, press the <kbd>Space</kbd> or <kbd>P</kbd> keys at any time to pause the simulation.
 A semi-transparent red label will appear at the top-left indicating that the simulation has been paused.
 Once the simulation is over, the orbital paths of each body will be displayed in the body's color and a `Exit to Menu` button will appear.
 Clicking it will return you to the `Main Menu Screen`, where you can edit the system or run the simulation again.